joungh93/pyDrizzlePac/README.md

 ## Future works
-* Current version sets the reference image as the image with _**the first observation date**_.
-To select the reference image manually will be possible in the future version.
+* Current version sets the reference image to the shot with _**the first observation date**_.
+This setting is generally good enough to get well-drizzled image, but it could get some troubles if the image with the first observation date has bad quality.
+It can be possible in the future version to choose the reference image as one wants to use.
 * Iteration of drizzling might be added.

 To update this code is an on-going task... :crying_cat_face: :sweat_drops: